 Legalities of Dementia

 Do your parents have a will or living trust?
 A Durable Power of Attorney for healthcare?
 An advance directive or living will?
-These legal documents and others detail one’s wishes for future medical care and financial protection when dementia progresses to later stages.
+These legal documents and others detail one’s wishes for future medical care and financial and legal protection when dementia progresses to later stages.

 If these documents are not in place, encourage your parents to speak with a qualified estate attorney as soon as possible.
 Dementia is progressive; in the early stages, your parents may still possess “legal capacity”, the ability to make your own decisions and appreciate the consequences of those decisions.
 Once your parent no longer has legal capacity to sign a legal document, making decisions for them becomes far more difficult.
 The setting up of legal guardianship, which allows you to make financial, healthcare, and other decisions on behalf of your parent with dementia, can be frustrating, complex, and costly.